-There is a very short list of contributions made in the 1950s that remain relevant, which stands to reason.
-The pace of change in the last six years (let alone the last 60) has relegated most of what was considered cutting edge during the Eisenhower administration obsolete in the “here and now.”
+There is a very short list of contributions made in the 1950s that remain relevant.
+The pace of change in the last six years, let alone the last 60, has relegated most of what was considered cutting edge during the 1950s to be obsolete in the here and now.

-Not so for the levels model developed by Harvard professor Robert Katz in 1955.
-Beyond graphic enhancements that have transported us from chalk boards in classrooms to screens on mobile devices, Katz’s depiction of organizational landscape, in combination with the skills needed to succeed, has proven to be ageless.
+However, the levels model developed by Harvard professor Robert Katz in 1955 remains relevant today.
+Beyond graphic enhancements that have transported us from chalkboards in classrooms to screens on mobile devices, Katz’s depiction of the organizational landscape, in combination with the skills needed to succeed, has proven to be ageless.

 The Levels Model

-There is irrefutable research that suggests roughly 70 percent of the reason nonsupervisory employees are promoted to their first job in management rests with their comparative mastery of technical skill.
-This trend passes the commonsense test and is unlikely to change any time soon (e.g., what are organizations supposed to do, promote people that have proven they don’t know what they are doing?).
-But …
+There is irrefutable research that suggests roughly 70 percent of the reason nonsupervisory employees are promoted to their first job in management rests with their comparative mastery of technical skills.
+This trend passes the commonsense test and is unlikely to change any time soon.
+However, have you ever seen any of the following:

 - Have you ever seen a truly gifted athlete that went on to become a mediocre coach?